What is Emotional Abuse?

 What Should I Look for In a Therapist?

-There are several things a victim should look for in a therapist.
+There are several things a victim of emotional abuse should look for in a therapist.
 For instance, he/she should look for a mental health professional, who specializes in emotional abuse, relationship issues, and domestic violence.
 He/she should also look at the reviews, services, fees, personalities, specialties, etc. for each potential therapist.

 - Are the reviews good or bad?